 What causes it?

 Itchiness in pregnancy can be caused by a few different things, some of which are more serious than others.
-Most commonly, mild itching that goes away is caused by hormones and weight gain.
-Many women notice that their skin gets dryer in pregnancy, especially the skin around their stomach and thighs.
+Most commonly, mild itching that goes away is caused by changes in hormones and weight.
+Many people notice that their skin gets drier in pregnancy, especially the skin around their stomach and thighs.

-A less common cause of itchiness during pregnancy is pruritic urticarial papules and plaques of pregnancy (PUPPP).
-PUPPP likely won’t hurt a developing baby, but the itchiness is uncomfortable for the mother and is accompanied by rashes, red bumps, or hives.
+A less common cause of itchiness during later pregnancy and postpartum is pruritic urticarial papules and plaques of pregnancy (PUPPP).
+PUPPP won’t hurt a developing baby, but the itchiness can be almost unbearable for the pregnant person and is accompanied by rashes, red bumps, or hives.
 A prescription ointment can help reduce the symptoms of this condition.
 Even though it isn’t dangerous, it needs to be evaluated and diagnosed by your medical provider to rule out other causes.

-Another rare, more serious cause of itchiness in pregnancy is intrahepatic cholestasis of pregnancy, also known as ICP.
-ICP is a liver disorder that women can develop when they’re pregnant.
+Another rare, but more serious, cause of itchiness in pregnancy is intrahepatic cholestasis of pregnancy, usually called cholestasis.
+It is a liver disorder that people can develop when they’re pregnant.
 It almost always occurs in the third trimester.
-Symptoms of ICP include intense itchiness, especially of the feet and hands, dark-colored urine, fatigue, yellowing of the skin and whites of the eyes, pale stools, nausea, and a loss of appetite.
+Symptoms of cholestasis include intense itchiness without a rash, especially of the feet and hands, dark-colored urine, fatigue, yellowing of the skin and whites of the eyes, pale stools, nausea, and a loss of appetite

 Mild itchiness, especially around your belly, can usually be treated with an occasional oatmeal bath, unscented creams and moisturizers, loose clothing, and staying away from hot showers or very warm rooms.

 Let your provider know if you notice hives or red spots developing on your skin, accompanied by itchiness.